 Ouch.
 It can be as simple as a quick fix that you can do at home, or it could be months of throbbing pain that ends you at a podiatrist removing part of your nail.
 Here are some practical tips to manage your ingrown toenails, and to prevent them from occurring again.

 Ingrown toenails are a common but painful problem where the corner of the toenail grows into the flesh.
 The big toe is by far the most commonly affected, and it doesn’t just affect athletes.
-They often start with a minor cut when the nail breaks through the skin of the toes, often due to ill fitting footwear.
-This can lead to infection, inflammation, and pain.
+They often start with a minor cut when the nail breaks through the skin of the toes, usually due to ill-fitting footwear.
+Ingrown toenails can lead to infection, inflammation, and pain.

 Step 1: Assess the symptoms

 Assessment isn’t too complicated.
 Toenails grow very slowly compared to the fingernails so you’ll have plenty of time to know whether you have a problem that you can’t fix yourself.
-An important exception is if you have diabetes or another condition that restricts blood flow to the feet.
+A notable exception is if you have diabetes or another condition that restricts blood flow to the feet.
 In this case, you should always consult a doctor.

 - If you have diabetes, always see your doctor if you suspect that you have ingrown nails.
 Skip right to step 3.